DTU-Space-Electronics-Mechanics-group/dtu-space-interview-homework/README.md

 Study the following operational state machine diagram and its associated code in "operational_sm.c" and provide a technical description of how the state transitions work.

 ![Operational state machine diagram](docs/I-DHU_Operational_Modes.png "Operational state machine diagram")

+# ADD DEBUG TERMINAL TELECOMANDS TO ENABLE STATE TRANSITIONS

+Currently the state transition guards are returning hardcoded values instead of doing the checks they should be doing.
+We would like you to, using the state machine logic presented above and in the existing code, write some debug terminal functions that set flags for the state machine guards to check and enable or prevent transitions.